flyingcircusio/fc-nixos/doc/src/upgrade.md

 The NixOS option `services.dovecot2.extraConfig` has been removed.
 Configuration for dovecot in NixOS now works via `services.dovecot2.settings`.

-Configuring postfix via `services.postfix.extraConfig` or `/etc/local/postfix/main.cf`
+Configuring postfix via `services.postfix.extraConfig`, `/etc/local/mail/main.cf`,
-is not allowed anymore.
+`/etc/local/postfix/main.cf` is not allowed anymore.
 Please migrate to structured config with `services.postfix.settings.main`.

 SMTP with STARTTLS over port 587 is no longer allowed.
 Please use SMTP with SSL/TLS over port 465.i